Educating Girls Globally

 Leadership and Governance

 Students in Year 11-13 are invited to join the EGG Committee.
 Led by our current Head and Deputy Head Prefect, the committee is responsible for organising fundraising events and initiatives, including a biannual EGGstravaganza where our staff bravely take to the stage, mentored by our students.
-The Committee also plan the EGG Sleepover, and act as ambassadors for the charity, encouraging students throughout our College to advocate for all girls to have access to education.
+The Committee also plan school and community events, and act as ambassadors for the charity, encouraging students throughout our College to advocate for all girls to have access to education.

 The committee is mentored by Executive Principal Diana Patchett and supported by staff members throughout the College.